A lighthearted 1987 teen horror comedy film directed by Jimmy Huston, with all the silliness one would expect thereof.

 - Not Even Bothering with the Accent: An extreme case in that the story is set in Texas, but nobody in the cast has a Texan accent.

-- Our Vampires Are Different: While "dead" vampires can't go out in the sun, "living" vampires (like Jeremy and Modoc) are at most slightly annoyed by it.
+- Our Vampires Are Different: While "undead" vampires can't go out in the sun, "living" vampires (like Jeremy and Modoc) are at most slightly annoyed by it.
 (This concept has roots in traditional Romanian folklore.)
 They do actually age, albeit slowly - the equivalent of one human year per decade.
 They also have some mind-control abilities and can transform into wolves.
+Crosses also seem to have no effect.

 - Van Helsing Hate Crimes